Sail 4 Cancer - The Sailing Charity

 Sail 4 Cancer is primarily a provider of water based respite days and holidays for families affected by cancer.
-The charity also makes grants to cancer care centres and funds research into the positive effects of exercise (e.g. sailing) and how it can help prevent cancer and aid recovery post diagnosis.
+The charity also makes grants to cancer care centres and supports research into the positive effects of exercise (e.g. sailing) and how it can help prevent cancer and aid recovery post diagnosis.

 From the moment you are diagnosed with cancer your life is taken over by hospital visits, treatments, tests, uncertainty, and often, financial worries.
-For a day or a few weeks, Sail 4 Cancer takes cancer patients and their families away from the disease and the nightmare that they are living through.
+For a day or a week, Sail 4 Cancer takes cancer patients and their families away from the disease and the nightmare that they are living through.

 More news >>>>

 An intrepid solo crossing of the Atlantic Ocean along the Tropic of Cancer at 23 degrees north.

 Sail 4 Cancer supporters will be spending 24 hours in a liferaft this October to raise awareness of the 1,000 people who are diagnosed with cancer in the UK every 24 hours.

 In an act of immense kindness, the owner of an ETAP 26 is selling his vessel for the benefit of Sail 4 Cancer.

 A team of sailors covered 158 miles by sea and a team of walkers trekked for 60 miles overland in this unusual charity race.

 Grant and Stuart plus one are to compete in the Wightlink Wight Challenge - and have added a challenge of their own...

 A team of intrepid sailors from the marine hardware specialist Lewmar is preparing to cycle from London to Brighton in support of Sail 4 Cancer.